LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

-To simulate the \ttZ process we use Madgraph5 aMC@NLO v2.6.5, while the EFT effects are taken into account using the SMEFTsim~\cite{smeftsim3} and the SMEFT@NLO~\cite{Degrande_2021} models.
-The events are generated at NLO in QCD when using the SMEFT@NLO model and at LO plus an additional parton with the SMEFTsim model, while the parton shower is modeled using PYTHIA8\cite{Sj_strand_2015}.
-For the generation of the LO samples, particular attention is dedicated to the matching procedure as discussed in Sec.\ref{sec:practises}.
-Both simulations are performed in the 5 flavour scheme choosing as scale half of the sum of transverse masses.
-We generate events assuming the SM and assuming $c_{\textrm{tZ}}=1$ in the SMEFT@NLO convention.
-We then compare the definitions of the operator in the two models to set the corresponding value of $c_{\textrm{tZ}}$ in the LO simulation with the SMEFTsim model.
+To simulate the \ttZ process, we use \textsc{Madgraph5\_aMC@NLO}, incorporating EFT effects with the \textsc{SMEFTsim}~\cite{smeftsim3} and \textsc{SMEFT@NLO}~\cite{Degrande_2021} models.
+Events are generated at NLO in QCD using the \textsc{SMEFT@NLO} model and at LO plus one additional parton using the \textsc{SMEFTsim} model, with parton showering modeled using \textsc{PYTHIA8}~\cite{Sj_strand_2015}.
+For the LO samples, particular attention is given to the matching procedure, as discussed in Sec.~\ref{sec:practises}.
+Both simulations are performed in the 5-flavor scheme (5FS), with renormalization and factorization scales set to half the sum of the transverse masses.
+Events are generated assuming the SM and assuming $c_{\textrm{tZ}}=1$ in the \textsc{SMEFT@NLO} convention.
+For the \textsc{SMEFTsim} prediction, the conversion of WCs provided in Ref.~\cite{smeftsim3} is employed.

-In Fig.~\ref{fig:ttZ-NLO-1} and Fig.~\ref{fig:ttZ-NLO-2}, the distributions of the top quark and Z boson transverse momentum for the SM and the different EFT prediction generation strategies are shown.
-The left plot shows the distributions from the LO simulation while in the right one, the NLO results are presented.
-It is not possible to separate linear and quadratic EFT contributions in the NLO simulation in MG v2, so only the reweighted simulation and the separate simulation distributions are shown.
+In Fig.~\ref{fig:ttZ-NLO-1} and Fig.~\ref{fig:ttZ-NLO-2}, the distributions of the top quark and Z boson transverse momentum are shown for the SM and different EFT prediction strategies.
+The left plots display distributions from the LO simulation, while the right plots present the NLO results.
+It is not possible to separate linear and quadratic EFT contributions in the NLO simulation in \textsc{Madgraph5\_aMC@NLO} v2, so only reweighted and separate simulation distributions are shown.
+This separation is possible in \textsc{Madgraph5\_aMC@NLO} v3.

-In the two central panels in Fig.~\ref{fig:ttZ-NLO-1} the ratio between the EFT distributions and the SM is shown, highlighting an increase in sensitivity to the EFT effects in the tail of the top quark transverse momentum distribution.
-In the bottom panels, the ratio among the different EFT generation strategies is presented, showing a good agreement along the whole spectrum.
+In the central panels of Fig.~\ref{fig:ttZ-NLO-1}, the ratio between the EFT distributions and the SM is shown, highlighting increased sensitivity to EFT effects in the tail of the top quark transverse momentum distribution.
+The bottom panels display the ratio between the different EFT generation strategies, demonstrating good agreement across the entire spectrum.